 Your smartwatch HR Zones are wrong.
 Here’s how to fix them (Anaerobic and Aerobic Threshold Tests)

 I write this in January, during what tends to be the start of a new year of training for many, which means it’s also time for speed work.
-I am coaching a client right now through a speed block, and we were discussing their Garmin data and how it shoes they have an “anaerobic deficiency”, even though they just completed a month of VO2 interval work.
+I am coaching a client right now through a speed block, and we were discussing their Garmin data and how it shows they have an “anaerobic deficiency”, even though they just completed a month of VO2 interval work.
 I asked: “what are your heart rate (HR) zones on your watch?”.
 They say what I expected: the HR zones are some preset value, based on % of max HR (booo hiss).
 The max HR zone guesstimate is absolutely the least accurate HR zone calculation on a smart watch.
 Why?
 The Garmin (or Coros, etc) is guessing your max HR: unless you get it measured you don’t know what it is, neither does Garmin, and this number is also something that’s mostly dictated by genetics vs your training - meaning - we can’t impact it nor can we measure it in training.
 So, please don’t use HR zones based on max HR.

 Assuming you’re an athlete that likes to train based on HR zones with (or instead of) RPE (rate of perceived exertion), this article is for you.
 I think most athletes like to track both - even I like to make sure my HR zones are set up properly in my smart watch.
 Read on for how to fix this!